Practicum Program for VET Students

 Guests are remumerated according to standard adjunct trainer and lecturer pay rates.
 Faculty or subject co-ordinators should prepare trainers files if these trainers are regular guest trainers (even annually), the normal process for payment applies.

-Guests are required to hold the minimum Enterprise Presenter Skill Set
+Guests who teach in our vocational programs are required to hold the minimum Enterprise Presenter Skill Set.

 The College advocates lifelong learning and continuous improvement.
 This begins with the individual development of its leaders.
 To that end, all staff members are required to improve their professional skills and qualifications.